debraysimon/thingpark-global-sim/docs/device-manager-user-guide/use-interface.md

 You must have read-write access to open an object in edit mode.
 Read more\...
 For more information, see [Opening a panel and checking your read-write access](use-interface.md#opening-a-panel-and-checking-your-read-write-access).

+&nbsp;

 1. Select the object from the list (or the map if you are in the Devices' panel).

 2. Click **View** at the end of the row.

-    -\> The object opens and displays its panel in view mode.
+    -\&gt; The object opens and displays its panel in view mode.

-    -\> The object also appears in the navigation panel.
+    -\&gt; The object also appears in the navigation panel.

 3. Click **Devices** in the navigation panel to go back to the objects list.